rochars/minibuffer/docs/README.md

 - The **CommonJS** dist is **./dist/minibuffer.cjs.js**.
 It is the dist file used by Node.
 It is served in the "main" field of package.json and is the source you are running when you **npm install minibuffer**.
 It is not compiled or minified.

-- The **UMD** module is **./dist/minibuffer.umd.js**.
-It is transpiled to ES5 and compatible with Node, AMD and browsers.
-It is served in the "browser" field of package.json.

 - The **browser-only** dist is **./dist/minibuffer.min.js**.
 It is transpiled to ES5 and compiled.
 It is used in the "unpkg" and "jsdelivr" fields of package.json.

 - The **ES6 bundle** is **./dist/minibuffer.js**, served as "es2015" in package.json.
 It is not compiled/minified.

 - **./index.js** is served as "module" in package.json.
 This should be the entry point for bundlers.

-If your module bundler is using "browser" as the entry point **your dist should work the same** but will be a larger file.

 ## Contributing to minibuffer
 **minibuffer** welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.